yonicd/tidycheckUsage/README.md

 ## Installation

-You can install tidycheckUsage with:
+You can install tidynm from ghe with:

 ``` r
 remotes::install_github('yonicd/tidycheckUsage')